suhnity/WD-SW-3-Buban/readme.md

 ## Overview

-This project demonstrates the coding of HTML and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+The project serves as a platform to explore and showcase different design concepts and styles for headers and footers.
+It allows experimentation with static designs that focus on simplicity and functionality, as well as animated designs that add dynamic elements to enhance visual appeal and interactivity.
+The website project aims to showcase various static and animated versions of headers and footers across different pages.
+Each version of the header and footer will demonstrate different design styles, animations, and functionalities to enhance user experience and engagement.
+By incorporating animated headers and footers, the website aims to captivate and retain user attention.
+Animated elements such as transitions, hover effects, and scrolling animations create a more engaging user experience, making the website visually appealing and memorable.

-### Instructions
+### Key Features
-The landing page includes the project's name, title, and a short overview.
-Clicking the header and footer containers will lead to a range of static and animated designs.
+- Multipage Program
+- Scrolling Feature
+- Interactive Navigational Buttons
+- Design and Layout Variety
+- Visually Appealing

 ### Technology
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)